 The method is constructive whenever quantifier elimination in the base field is constructive and our "transfer function" (see \Cref{theo}) is explicitly known.
-In particular, for the case of real quaternions, the proof naturally provides an algorithm that converts the problem in $\mathbb{H}(k)$ of eliminating $l$ quantified variables from the conjunction of $r$ atomic formulas in $l+m$ variables, to quantifier elimination of $4(l+m)$ variables from the conjunction of $4r+m+{m^2}+{m^3}$ formulas in $4(m+l)+m+{m^2}+{m^3}$ variables in the base field $k$.
-For octonions $\mathbb{O}(k)$ the same holds true, by replacing $4$ by $8$ and $m+{m^2}+{m^3}$ by $o_m=\mathcal{O}(m^4)$.
-For nice structure on the formula (for example $\exists$-block structure), the complexity of the corresponding algorithm should therefore be realistic for implementation (compare also to the complexity analysis of \cite{constructive}).
+In particular, for real quaternions, eliminating $l$ quantified variables from a conjunction of $r$ atomic formulas in $l+m$ variables reduces to a quantifier-elimination problem over $k$ with $4(l+m)$ quantified scalar variables and $m+m^2+m^3$ free invariant variables.
+The resulting conjunction consists of $4r+m+m^2+m^3$ atomic formulas in $4(l+m)+m+m^2+m^3$ variables.
+For octonions, the analogous statement holds with $4$ replaced by $8$ and $m+m^2+m^3$ replaced by $o_m=|I(m)|=\mathcal{O}(m^4)$.
+These explicit bounds suggest that implementation may be feasible for formulas with favorable block structure, although the practical complexity of course depends on the quantifier-elimination procedure used over the base field (compare also to the complexity analysis in \cite{constructive}).